nanostudio-org/nanogallery2/README.md

 ## License
 Dual licenced:
-- GPLv3 for personal or open source projects
+- GPLv3 for personal or open source projects with GPLv3 license
 - Commercial license for use in a revenue-generating product

 <br />